Class specifications are intended to present a descriptive list of the range of duties performed by employees in the class. Specifications are not

 Establish and maintain effective working relationships with those contacted in the course of work.
 Education and Experience Guidelines

-Possession of an appropriate California Driver License.
+Possession of a valid Class B California Driver License.

 The conditions herein are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform these essential job functions.
 Environment :

 Work is performed in a field environment with travel from site to site; work at heights including on ladders; and exposure to dust, noise, heavy construction equipment and inclement weather conditions.
 Physical :